One of our favorite “off the beaten path” places to visit in Atlanta is BAPS Atlanta Hindu Mandir – officially, BAPS Shri Swaminarayan Mandir.

-Nestled across from a strip mall in Lilburn, just 20 minutes outside the city, BAPS Atlanta seems quite out-of-place – a beautiful white Hinduism place of worship across from a Subway and Publix grocery store.
+Nestled across from a strip mall in Lilburn, just 20 minutes outside the city, BAPS Atlanta seems quite out-of-place – a beautiful white Hindu place of worship across from a Subway and Publix grocery store.

 Arriving at BAPS Atlanta Mandir – the Outside

 When you first arrive at the mandir, you’ll give your name to the gate attendant and park in the lot, which always has plenty of spaces.

 Also, no smoking on the premises.
 BAPS devotees follow many rules in their everyday lives.
 They are vegan, they don’t eat things like garlic or onions – basically, they don’t put bad things in their bodies.

 The workers spared no detail.
 The amount of work put into the BAPS Atlanta mandir over just a few months was astonishing.
 I can only imagine the amount of absolute love that must go into designing and building a place like this.

 But outside is only the beginning.
 It’s when you walk inside that you finally understand what attracts visitors to this special place.
-Sadly, you cannot take photos inside, as it is considered disrespectful.
-I’ve been given permission by BAPS Atlanta to share a few photos.
+The design of BAPS Atlanta is incredible.

-Inside BAPS Atlanta Mandir
+BAPS Atlanta Mandir Rules

 Because it is a place of worship and peace, the same rules apply in the BAPS Atlanta mandir as would apply to any house of worship.
 Be respectful and quiet when inside.
 You should dress conservatively.

 If you’re in a wheelchair or have other mobility issues, no problem.
 There is an elevator for you to use to get to the upper floor.